 Q. If someone is a citizen of one of the six countries and doesn't qualify for one of the exceptions, can he or she apply for a waiver of the ban, and if so, what are the requirements?

 The travel ban allows foreign nationals who are subject to the ban to submit a visa application to a U.S. consulate and explain and document during the visa interview why they should be granted a waiver from the travel ban.
+The waiver must be requested in your consular visa interview.
 In order to qualify for a waiver, a visa applicant would need to show that denying them a visa would cause undue hardship, that their entry to the US would not pose a threat to national security, and that it would be in the national interest to grant the waiver.
-Since the travel ban has not yet gone into effect, we don't know yet how difficult it will be to get a waiver, or what kinds of evidence a consulate would want to see before considering or granting a waiver.
+At this time, we don't know yet how difficult it will be to get a waiver, or what kinds of evidence a consulate would want to see before considering or granting a waiver.

 Q. How easy or difficult will it be to show that the ban doesn't apply because of a bona fide relationship with a US person or entity?